0dayCTF/0day-Xfinity-Wordlist-Generator/README.md

 4. Run xfinity-keypace reverse.py (to start with 6 letter words)
 4. Sit back and wait!

 # sizes
 keyspace.txt will come out to 75.2 GB or 150.4 GB (if you run both) in size.
 12.2 GB as compressed tar.gz file.

+(If you choose to use the big lists, just rename the files in the Python scripts, please note the files will be huge)